Giving to the Grounded Greatest Generation

 We will continue flights as long as there are World War II applications requesting the flight and funding is available.
 In the meantime, we will begin serving those who are “grounded” by taking the send-off event and a bit of Washington, D.C. to where they live.
 This effort will begin by holding a special event at each of the seven long-term care Veteran Centers supported by the State of Oklahoma.
 This approach was selected because there are high concentrations of World War II veterans at those facilities.
 The Oklahoma Department of Veterans Affairs lists 489 World War II veterans living at the Centers which includes sites at Lawton, Norman, Claremore, Clinton, Sulphur, Ardmore, and Talihina.
 After those Centers are served it is the intent of the Board to consider any other place where we find World War II veterans who are willing to be honored in that manner.
 Initial funding for these events was made possible from a donation from the Oklahoma Center for Nonprofits ONE Award.
 Additional funding, given exclusively for the Operation 4G programs, will be needed to continue this effort.
 Donations given for flights will continue to support the trips to Washington, D.C.

-The first of those events has been scheduled for 2:00 p.m., Friday, August 23, at the Lawton VA Center.
-Each veteran will enter with a youth escort during the “parade of patriots”; be recognized by name, home town, and branch of service; participate in an exchange zone ceremony; and be given an OHF bag containing a hat, shirt, bracelet, and a pictorial of the World War II Memorial entitled “Jewel of the Mall.”
-The formal program will end with a mail call from area school children who write letters to the veterans thanking them for their service.
+Each veteran will enter and be paired with a youth escort during the “parade of patriots”; be recognized by name and branch of service; participate in an exchange zone ceremony; and be given an OHF bag containing a hat, lap blanket, bracelet, and a pictorial of the World War II Memorial entitled “Jewel of the Mall” and a packet of letters from area school children who write letters to the veterans thanking them for their service.
 A reception will follow the formal program.

 These events are open to the public.
 Click on the Veterans Center to see video; click on the number of veterans honored to see photos.